Request Organ Concert Music: Bringing Back a Tradition

 Starting now, the organists are also bringing back a tradition from the early 1900s.
 In those days, audience members could submit specific organ repertoire requests to be considered for performance in a future organ concert.

-View this excerpt from a 1913 organ recital program for Tabernacle organist Joseph J. McClellan which included a request for music submissions to be mailed to McClellan:
+View this excerpt from a 1913 organ recital program for Tabernacle organist John J. McClellan which included a request for music submissions to be mailed to McClellan:

 Submit Your Request: Organ Music for Piping Up!
 Concerts

 To submit your request, just click Submit Your Request and enter the title and composer of the organ piece.
 As the 1913 program suggests “only good standard music will be considered.”
 The requested pieces will be reviewed by the organists for future periodic performances.
 When a requested piece is performed, the online program will be marked to indicate it was a “fan request.”
 (You can also enter your request on the Piping Up! web page at TabChoir.org/pipingup)